 2.)
 The San Antonio Convention & Visitor's Bureau is also very active in helping families find discounts to San Antonio tourist attractions.
 This group's website, VisitSanAntonio.com, is a terrific resource for tourists and local sight-seers to discover.
 The San Antonio Visitor's Bureau is also very helpful for deal-finding.
 Here's the "Deals" page of the Visit San Antonio website.

 3.)
 Coupons for the San Antonio River Walk can be found on TheSanAntonioRoverWalk.com website.
 Fortunately, the discount coupons aren't limited only to RiverWalk attractions; they include other family fun spots, as well.
 On this website's San Antonio Discount Coupons page, you'll also find print-at-home coupons for the Ripley's attractions in downtown San Antonio and a Tower of the Americas coupon, for example.

 4.)
 AAA Club's San Antonio attraction discounts: You'll need to be a member of the American Automobile Association in order to get these discounts...but since many people are, we'll list them here.
 The AAA has 2 types of discount programs.
 One is the "Show Your Card & Save" program...where you simply show your AAA card at the door of participating attractions to get a discount.
-The other type of AAA discounts require you to actually go into one of the club's branch offices and purchase your discount tickets in person; these are usually even better discounts.
-Here's a link to the Texas AAA Attraction Discounts page where you can see a list of current offers.
-If you're not a member, be sure to check out the benefits of joining...which include towing, emergency roadside assistance and trip-planning.
-Being rescued from only one mishap can end up paying for several years of membership...and that's BEFORE you even begin to take advantage of their discounts & coupons.
-(We should know; they've rescued us many times!)
+The other type of AAA discounts require you to actually go into one of the club's branch offices and purchase your discount tickets in person...or else purchase them online from the AAA website; these are usually even better discounts.
+With the online discount ticket-buying, you'll need to get them from your home state's AAA...Because each state (or sometimes a several-state region) has its own offers.
+If you go to AAA.com, the site will re-direct you automatically to your local AAA.